CosmoLike/cocoa/README.md

     #export MACOS_HOMEBREW_INSTALLATION=1
     #export MANUAL_INSTALLATION=1

+**default key is `MINICONDA_INSTALLATION`**.
 The user must uncomment the appropriate key, and then type the following command

     $ source setup_cocoa_installation_packages